werkshy/pickup/README.md

 It started off as a standalone player, then grew an xmms2 backend, and now is going to use mpd for playback, since I already use mpd everywhere and it just works.
 I'm writing it now in Go because I want to learn Go and I want to have this system.
+This is my first real project in go: any code review, criticism or contributions would be much appreciated.

 Design Requirements
 --------------------

 - Run on embedded hardware.
-NSLU2 would be nice, Raspberry Pi (256MB) would be fine.
+NSLU2 would be nice, Raspberry Pi would be fine.
 - Display results quickly even when the music is stored on a slow-ish network drive (i.e. some caching of available music).